3v0k4/favicon_factory/README.md

 - `favicon.ico` (32x32) for legacy browsers; serve it from `/favicon.ico` because tools, like RSS readers, just look there.
 - `apple-touch-icon.png` (180x180) for Apple devices when adding a webpage to the home screen; a background and a padding around the icon is applied to make it look pretty.
-- `manifest.webmanifest` that includes `icon-192.png` and `icon-512.png` for Android devices; the former for display on the home screen, and the latter for the splash screen while the PWA is loading.
+- `manifest.webmanifest` that includes `icon-192.png`, `icon-512.png`, and `icon-mask.png` for Android devices; the first two for display on the home screen and on splash screen while the PWA is loading, respectively, and the last one for different Android launchers.

 ## Users